 Our favorite dog food for dogs with seizures is Ollie’s Fresh Chicken Dog Food.
 This subscription-based company works closely with pet health experts to develop fresh recipes customized to your dog’s dietary needs.
 When it comes to neuro issues, that is especially important.

-The recipe for this food is low carb and free of toxic byproducts.
+The recipe for this food is low-carb and free of toxic byproducts.
 It’s also full of protein and slow-cooked to maintain the best flavor and nutrition.
 While antioxidant vitamins E and C are used to help boost your pet’s immune system, the recipe is also full of quality ingredients that help support good cognitive health.
 The first five ingredients are chicken, carrots, peas, rice, and chicken liver.
 Doses of this food should be determined between you and your vet for best results.

 Overall, we think that Ollie dog food is a wonderful option if you have a little loved one who struggles with seizures.
 It costs about the same amount as prescription food, and even the pickiest eaters love the flavors.
 Plus, the lack of toxic byproducts will support your dog’s brain!

-While this food isn’t specifically formulated for dogs with seizures, it has loads of omega 3 fatty acids that can help with or improve neuro health.
+While this food isn’t specifically formulated for dogs with seizures, it has loads of omega-3 fatty acids that can help with or improve neuro health.
 This will also boost your dog’s immune system, lead to healthier skin, and in turn, promote a fuller, shinier coat of fur.
 This recipe also does not rely on fillers, meaning that it contains no corn, wheat, dairy, or eggs.

 Buyers report that their dogs love it and show signs of good health.
 The only negative review of this product is somewhat interesting: If you receive a can of this and it is bulging, don’t open it.
-It’s basically a dog food bomb, and you’ll wind up with dog food all over your kitchen and even worse, you!
-Even with the potential of this being a messy ordeal, we definitely consider this to be the best dog food for dogs with seizures for the money.
+It’s a dog food bomb, and you’ll wind up with dog food all over your kitchen and even worse, you!
+Even with the potential of this being a messy ordeal, we consider this to be the best dog food for dogs with seizures for the money.

 3. Ketona Chicken Dry Dog Food

-This is definitely a premium buy, and so far, there isn’t too much known about it.
+This is a premium buy, and so far, there isn’t too much known about it.
 Ketona was created by Daniel Schulof, who wrote the book, “Dogs, Dog Food, and Dogma.”
 The goal of this food is to effectively place your dog on a keto diet, as this is raw food meant to help your canine in all aspects of health, not just one specific area.

 We most commonly hear about this food from people who have pets dealing with life-altering illnesses, and for the most part, the owners seem pleased.
 From cancer to chronic stomach issues, this food seems to at least improve the quality of life for the pets who eat it.

 How does it work?
-It is a high-protein, low-carb food, with 46% more protein than leading brands and 85% less carbohydrates.
+It is a high-protein, low-carb food, with 46% more protein than leading brands and 85% fewer carbohydrates.
 This is a grain-free food with no fillers and made with all-natural ingredients and added vitamins and minerals.

 What does this do for dogs with seizures?
 That’s a bit harder to tell.
 Many buyers who have switched their dogs over to this food have pets who are diabetic, and it seemingly works wonders for them.
 Diabetes can lead to seizures in some cases.